-It was released as congressional committees prepare to consider legislation this week to expand the government's domestic spying powers permanently and add new civil liberties safeguards.
+It was released as congressional committees prepare to consider legislation this week to expand the government's domestic spying powers permanently and add new civil liberties safeguards.• Noah Shachtman points out the White House is implicated in blowing the cover of one of its counterterrorism resources, SITE:

 President George W. Bush has staunchly defended his administration's counterterrorism programs, including CIA secret detentions of terrorism suspects and the domestic spying program, saying they are needed to prevent another attack on U.S. soil.